 Casserole may be prepped ahead, covered airtight, and frozen until ready to bake.
 If baking from frozen: bake 30 minutes covered with foil, followed by 30 minutes uncovered (or until top is bubbly)

-Regular sausage may be used if you don’t want any heat, but Mexican chorizo is highly recommended.
+Mild ground sausage may be used if you don’t want any heat, but Mexican chorizo is highly recommended for a flavorful kick.
+If you can’t find chorizo, use any spicy ground sausage.

 If you can’t find hominy, you can substitute with more black beans or use sweet yellow corn kernels.